Last Updated on March 15, 2021 by Gaia Zol

-Some, such as the Church of San Cataldo and that of San Giovanni degli Eremiti are quintessentially Arab in their look.
+The San Cataldo church and that of San Giovanni degli Eremiti are quintessentially Arab.
 Others, such as the Cappella Palatina, are mirror to entirely Norman aesthetics.
-The majority of them, however, bring beautiful examples of both Arab and Norman art in their architecture and decoration: this amazingly rich and unique melange is, for instance, well visible in the exterior of Palermo Cathedral.
+However, the majority represents a mix.
+Like the Palermo Cathedral.

 The Cathedral of Monreale

-It was William II of Altavilla, king of Sicily from 1166 to 1189 to begin the construction of what is today known as the Cathedral of Santa Maria Nuova, in Monreale, near Palermo.
-With its Norman-Arab exterior and its beautiful Byzantine-inspired gold mosaics interior, the cathedral is among the most beautiful sites on the island.
-Baroque influences can be discerned in its exterior architecture, too, especially in the colonnade protecting its main entrance.
+It was William II of Altavilla, king of Sicily from 1166 to 1189 to begin the construction of what is today known as the Cathedral of Santa Maria Nuova.
+Of course, this is a gorgeous example of architecture and religious works.

 The Cathedral of Cefalù